shubhgaur2805/Web-Crawler-Project/README.md

    - [x] Crawled all API entries for all categories and stored it in a database

 ### Total Entries in Tables:
-   - Api_data: 525 Entries
+   - Api_metadata: 525 Entries
-   - Api_category_data: 45 Entries
+   - Api_category: 45 Entries

 ## What is not done from Points to Archive:
     N/A